itssasanka/subhelper_for_mac/README.md

 ### What can subhelper do?
-This is best explained with two example use-cases below.
+This is best explained with the example use-cases.
-If I store all my movies in /Users/sasanka/Downloads/movies/,

-I can run Subhelper with the parent path set to `/Users/sasanka/Downloads/movies/`
+When I run Subhelper, it prompts for a `parent directory` path, and then a `preferred language`.
+If I store all my movies in `/Users/sasanka/Downloads/movies/`, I can set this path to be the `parent directory` path accordingly.
-And my `preferred language` set to `eng` (first 3 letters of `english`).
-This is used when multitple `srt` files are found and `subhelper` needs to `decide which one to pick`.
+Next, `subhelper` also prompts for a `preferred language`; in my case it would be set to `eng` (first 3 letters of `english`).

 Let's look at the use-cases in detail: